What You Need to Know About Patient Responsibility Payments

 Let’s delve into each of the bullet points above to see how your practice can accommodate these new and growing demands.

-Improving patient responsibility payments is simple, but not easy: it involves meeting patients where they are.
-Empathizing with their desires and adapting to their needs will not only improve patient engagement and satisfaction, but it’s proven to increase collections, as well.
+Improving patient responsibility payments is simple, but not easy.
+It involves meeting patients where they are.
+Empathizing with their desires and adapting to their needs will not only improve patient engagement and satisfaction, but it’s proven to increase collections, too.

 1. Increase Patient Satisfaction